-Art on Wheels Tourism reflects the way of life that goes around the customs and traditions of this Indus Valley culture.
+Art on Wheels Tourism reflects the way of life that goes around the customs and traditions of this Indus valley culture.
 Art on wheels takes us five thousand years back and not a matter of years or centuries.
 All smaller girls and boys are beautified with a black shed on their eyebrows to protect their beauty.
-One of the Hindu deities “Shiva” is always accompanied by Baronath who is totally black-dressed and with a black face to protect the beauty of Shiva Jee which is supposed to be extra beautiful.
-So same is with truck paintings and the trucks always hang black pieces of cloth behind and in front.
-There are dark colors used for truck paintings that reflect and symbolize the colorful Indus Civilization.
+One of the Hindu deities “Shiva” is always accompanied Baronath who is totally black dressed and with black face to protect the beauty of Shiva Jee that is supposed to be extra beautiful.
+So same is with truck paintings and the trucks always hanging black piece of cloth behind and on front.
+There are dark colors used for truck paintings that reflects and symbolize the colorful Indus Civilization.

-Art on Wheels tourism does not mean only paintings on trucks one may observe people riding on motorbikes or even walking on roads wearing dark-colored dresses, especially in Sindh province.
-Colors play a vital role in people’s lives in the sub-continent, either it is yellow rice (Zarda) or colors on religious sites such as Temples (Mandars), Gurdwaras, or Mosques are visible.
-Saffron flowers are also used to cook yellow rice (Zarda) but also used to paint on the walls and interior of shrines, especially in Hindu, Buddhist, and Sikh temples.
-The men wear white color dresses because Lotus flower and the milk of cows is also white one’s character is as pure (Pak aur Pawittar) as milk.
+Art on Wheels tourism does not mean only paintings on trucks but one may observe people riding on motorbikes or even walking on roads wear dark color dresses, especially in Sindh province.
+The colors play vital role in people’s life in sub-continent, either it is yellow rice (Zarda) or colors on religious sites such as Temples (Mandars), Gurdwaras or Mosques are visible.
+Saffron flowers are also used to cook yellow rice (Zarda) but also used to paint on the walls and interior of shrines, especially in Hindu, Budhist and Sikh temples.
+The men wear white color dresses because Lotus flower and the milk of cows is also white that one’s character is as pure (Pak aur Pawittar) as milk.
 Brides are traditionally worn wedding suites in red color.
-Similarly, the truck is supposed to be the wife of a truck driver and that is why people decorate them in the same patterns.
+Similarly truck is supposed to be wife of truck driver and that is why people decorate them on same patterns.

-Truck paintings reflect the way of life of the people of Pakistan – most married and sometimes unmarried wear musical chains (Pazaeb) on their feet and the same chains but little in bigger sizes are fixed at the front and the back of trucks – in other words it is a dancing girl with four legs on the roads.
+Truck paintings reflects way of life of the people of Pakistan – most of married and sometimes unmarried wear musical chain (Pazaeb) on their feet and the same chains but little in bigger size are fixed at the front and the back of trucks – in other words it is a dancing girl with four legs on the roads.

-We are pleased to invite you to Pakistan if you are keen on truck painting tours and to see truck painting workshops.
-We also specialize in other segments of tourism related to Pakistan tours, including adventure, mountain, desert, and religious tourism.
+We are pleased to invite you to Pakistan if you are keen in truck painting tours and to see truck painting workshops.
+We also specialize in other segments of tourism related to Pakistan tours, including adventure, mountain, desert and religious tourism.